Adjoint representations of black box groups ${\rm PSL}_2(\mathbb{F}_q)$: Acknowledgements

 \section{Acknowledgements}

-This paper would have never been written if the authors did not enjoy the warm hospitality offered to them at the Nesin Mathematics Village in \c{S}irince, Izmir Province, Turkey, in August 2011, August 2012, July 2013, and August 2014; our thanks go to Ali Nesin and to all volunteers, staff, and students who have made the Village a mathematical paradise.
+This paper would have never been written if the authors did not enjoy the warm hospitality offered to them at the Nesin Mathematics Village in \c{S}irince, Izmir Province, Turkey, in Summers 2011--17; our thanks go to Ali Nesin and to all volunteers, staff, and students who have made the Village a mathematical paradise.

-We thank Adrien Deloro for many fruitful discussions, in \c{S}irince and elsewhere.
+We thank Adrien Deloro and Roman Kossak for many fruitful discussions, and Alexander Konovalov and Chris Stephenson who helped us to clarify links with the computer science.

-Our work was partially supported by the Marie Curie FP7 Initial Training Network MALOA (PITN-GA-2008-MALOA no. 238381).
+Our work was partially supported by the Marie Curie FP7 Initial Training Network MALOA (PITN-GA-2008-MALOA no. 238381) and by CoDiMa (CCP in the area of Computational Discrete Mathematics; EPSRC grant EP/M022641/1), and by The Dame Kathleen Ollerenshaw Trust.